-To execute other Curry commands such as curry check with the package's dependencies available, you can use the cpm exec command. cpm exec will set the CURRYPATH environment variable and then execute the command it is given.
+To execute other Curry commands, such as "curry check", with the package's dependencies available, you can use the "cpm exec" command.
+This command will set the CURRYPATH environment variable and then execute the command given after "exec".

 3.6 Replacing Dependencies with Local Versions